NVIDIA/workbench-example-agentic-rag/README.md

 # Overview: An Easy Button for Agentic RAG
 This RAG application uses an agentic approach to combine web search, hallucination control and accuracy checks with RAG.
-It's easy to modify because its a simple Gradio app.
+It's easy to use and modify.

 > **Note**
 >This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html).
 It's a free, lightweight developer platform that you can run on your own systems to get up and running with complex AI applications and workloads in a short amount of time.